neonevm/neon-evm.docs/docs/token_transferring/neonpass_usage.md

 You can transfer tokens in either direction, but each transaction incurs a gas fee in either NEON or SOL or the token of your choice with which you are transacting.

-> Under the hood, transferring tokens from Neon EVM to Solana requires the tansaction fees to be paid in NEON or the token of user's choice; whereas transferring tokens from Solana to Neon EVM requires the transaction fees to be paid in either NEON or SOL (depending on user's choice of token).
+> Under the hood, transferring tokens from Neon EVM to Solana requires the tansaction fees to be paid in NEON or (if supported) the transaction token as per the user's choice; whereas transferring tokens from Solana to Neon EVM requires the transaction fees to be paid in either NEON or SOL (depending on user's choice of token).

 ## Transfer tokens with NeonPass